makandra/consul/README.md

 power.notes? # => returns true if Power#notes returns a scope and not nil
 ```

-Or you can raise an error unless a power its given, e.g. to guard access into a controller action:
+Or you can raise an error unless a power is given, e.g. to guard access into a controller action:

 ```rb
 power.notes! # => raises Consul::Powerless unless Power#notes returns a scope (even if it's empty)